-Any abdominal surgery is a substantial procedure and involves an element of risk.
-You also need to make sure you set realistic expectations with your surgeon to ensure you are more likely to be satisfied with the results.
+Any abdominal surgery, such as a tummy tuck (abdominoplasty) is a substantial procedure and involves an element of risk.
+You also need to make sure you set realistic expectations with your surgeon to ensure you are more likely to be satisfied with the results, whether you're having a mini tummy tuck or full tummy tuck.
 In general terms, for healthy, non-smoking patients with few risk factors, this procedure is very safe with a low rate of serious complications.

 Common side effects include: